VirtusLab/scala-cli/website/docs/commands/run.md

 scala-cli Hello.scala --jvm adopt:14
 ```

-JVMs are [managed by coursier](https://get-coursier.io/docs/cli-java#managed-jvms), and are based on the [index](https://github.com/shyiko/jabba/blob/master/index.json) of the [jabba](https://github.com/shyiko/jabba) command-line tool.
+JVMs are [managed by coursier](https://get-coursier.io/docs/cli-java#managed-jvms), and are read from the [coursier JVM index](https://github.com/coursier/jvm-index).
+(New JVM versions are automatically checked daily, and updates for those are - manually - merged
+swiftly.)

 ## Watch mode